IntegralPilot/IntegralPilot/README.md

 ### 👨‍💻 About Me

-- 🇦🇺 High school student based in Australia
+- 🇦🇺 High school sophmore (Year 10) based in Australia
 - 🧠 Deep interest in systems programming, hardware design, and applied security
 - 🧬 Exploring computational neuroscience and bioinformatics
 - ⚡ I love building things that are fast, safe, and deeply understood